mvrckwong/de-exam-ota/README.md

 MB_POSTGRES_DB=metabase
 ```

-For this example or repository, the environment variables is placed under the .env.example.
+For this example or repository, all environment variables is placed under the .env.example or .env.

 ## Output Examples